 It has been just over a year since the first national lockdown in response to the COVID-19 pandemic.
-The Health Board has faced unprecedented and increasing pressure to plan and deliver healthcare to its local communities, to meet the needs of those affected by COVID-19 and those requiring access to non-COVID related services.
-To do this, the Health Board has had to work very differently, both internally and with its staff, partners and stakeholders, and it has been necessary to revise the way the governance and operational framework is discharged.
+As a Health Board, we have faced unprecedented and increasing pressure to plan and deliver healthcare to its local communities, to meet the needs of those affected by COVID-19 and those requiring access to non-COVID related services.
+To do this, we have had to work very differently, both internally and with our staff, partners and stakeholders, and it has been necessary to revise the way the governance and operational framework is discharged.
 In recognition of this, Dr Andrew Goodall, Director General Health and Social Services/NHS Wales Chief Executive wrote to all NHS Chief Executives in Wales on 30 March 2020, with regard to "COVID19 Decision Making and Financial Guidance".
 The letter recognised that organisations would be likely to make potentially difficult decisions at pace and without a firm evidence base or the support of key individuals which under normal operating circumstances would be available.